UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ### Phase 5: Feature Engineering

+Feature engineering was applied to construct new variables that better capture changes and patterns in the weather data.
+Derived features were created to represent hour-to-hour variations, while rolling-window features were added to smooth out noise and highlight short and long-term trends.
+Additional categorical features grouped some numeric features into broader group to capture nonlinear relationships.
+Together, these engineered features provided more representations of atmospheric behavior that could be helpful for improving model performance in later phase.

-Feature engineering created derived variables and rolling window statistics to capture relationships and temporal dependencies.
-To avoid data leakage, no features were derived from the target variable `Air Temperature`.
+**Note:** To avoid data leakage, no features were derived from the target variable `Air Temperature`.
 Similarly, only rolling windows of predictor variables were created.
-Creating rolling windows of the target variable (e.g., `air_temp_rolling_7h` when predicting Air Temperature) would cause data leakage.

 **Derived Features:**
 - `pressure_delta`: Pressure change between one hour